alinamachidon/copernicus_scripts/README.md

 Download, merge spectral bands, and save the output GeoTIFF files to desired folder (e.g. "data/labeled/").

+# Sentinel-2 Bands Order
+The merged Sentinel-2 image contains the following spectral bands in this exact order:

+## Band	Description
+B02	Blue
+B03	Green
+B04	Red
+B05	Vegetation Red Edge 1
+B06	Vegetation Red Edge 2
+B07	Vegetation Red Edge 3
+B08	Near Infrared (NIR)
+B8A	Narrow Near Infrared (NIR)
+B11	Shortwave Infrared (SWIR)
+B12	Shortwave Infrared (SWIR) 2

+The multi-band GeoTIFF produced by the script will have these bands in this order, so downstream analysis should use this ordering.

 ## How it works
 The script fetches Sentinel-2 products filtered by cloud coverage, date, and location.